spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

+Palette's Virtual Machine (VM) Management solution consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster into the Spectro VM Dashboard single pack.

-Palette’s virtualization feature includes the following components that are required to run and manage Virtual Machines (VMs) in your Kubernetes host cluster.
-The Spectro VM Dashboard profile and its dependencies are consolidated in a single pack for your convenience.
+ ... includes the following components that are required to run and manage Virtual Machines (VMs) in your Kubernetes host cluster.
+The Spectro VM Dashboard pack dependencies are consolidated in a single pack for your convenience.

+Administrators can configure out-of-the-box add-on packs, cluster profiles, and virtual machine templates that include commonly used operating systems, or they can define their own VM templates to share with users.

 <br />